 Set up G Suite Password Sync

-You can use G Suite Password Sync (GSPS) to update your users' G Suite passwords directly from Microsoft®Active Directory®.
+You can use G Suite Password Sync (GSPS) to update your users' Google passwords directly from Microsoft®Active Directory®.
 Learn more about GSPS.

-- You're a G Suite administrator for your organization.
+- You're an administrator for your organization.
 Only administrators can complete the steps to set up GSPS.

 - You're a domain administrator for your Active Directory domain.